sys-bio/libOmexMeta/README.md

 Note that "pysemsim" is only available on pypi test.
 It has been tested with Python version 3.8, but should work on other Python 3 versions.

+## Downloading Binaries
+You can download binaries from the [releases tab](https://github.com/sys-bio/libsemsim/releases/tag/v0.0.2)

 ## Building from source
 **tl;dr**